bioinformatics-ca/IDE_2021/module6/README.md

 * Trim and clean sequence reads using `fastp`
 * Filter host (human) reads with `kat`
 * Run Kraken2 with a bacterial and viral database to look at the taxonomic makeup of the reads.
-* Assemble metatranscriptome with `megahit`
+* Assemble the metatranscriptome with `megahit`
 * Examine assembly using `quast` and `blast`

 ---

 ## Step 1: Clean and examine quality of the reads

 Reads that come directly off of a sequencer may be of variable quality which might impact the downstream analysis.
-We will use the software [fastp][] to both clean and trim reads (removing poor-quality reads) as well as examine the quality of the reads.
-To do this please run the following:
+We will use the software [fastp][] to both clean and trim reads (removing poor-quality reads or sequencing adapters) as well as examine the quality of the reads.
+To do this please run the following (the expected time of this command is shown as `# Time: 30 seconds`) and you should **not** run this line).

 **Commands**
 ```bash